 As an important independent centre of competence at regional and federal level, e-mobil BW is driving forward the development of various technologies and measures at a rapid pace of innovation.
 Whereas battery-electric vehicles lend themselves especially well to short-distance driving and for passenger cars, it is mostly long-distance usage and applications with high power demand, such as commercial vehicles, where fuel cell drives can be the technology of choice.
-Such strategic decisions are being made right now, allowing electric mobility to be successfully industrialised and to meet its sustainability claim – for the environment, economy and society.

 Electric mobility stands for a multitude of vehicle concepts, from bicycle and micro and light vehicles to passenger cars and trucks and buses.
 The chart shows the multitude of electric drive concepts compared to conventional drives.
 Battery-electric and fuel-cell electric vehicles are important options for climate-friendly mobility.
 However, from an environmental point of view, electric mobility only makes sense if energy is generated from renewable resources, and if coupling of the transport and power generation sectors is improved.
 Value creation structures and upstream material chains are facing change as well; a challenge for long-established companies, and also a great opportunity to simultaneously improve the quality of the environment and the quality of living worldwide.
 To push electric mobility forward, it is also essential to examine and address socio-political and legal issues as well as the framework conditions.